Why Walid Regragui Will Not Take Black Stars Job After Otto Addo's Exit

 Walid Regragui, Black Stars, Otto Addo, Ghana Black Stars coach, Otto Addo dismissal, Hervé Renard, Kwesi Appiah, coaching applications Ghana, Black Stars coaching candidates, Ghana football updates.

-Walid Regragui is one of the favourites to land the Black Stars coaching job after Otto Addo's dismissal.
+Walid Regragui is unlikely to accept the Black Stars coaching job after Otto Addo's dismissal.
 Photos by Christian Kaspar-Bartke and Alex Caparros.

 Source: Getty Images